Things to keep in mind:

 The following recommendations are from:

-SOGC Clinical Practice Guideline: Prenatal Screening for Fetal Aneuploidy in Singleton Pregnancies.
-J Obstet Gynaecol Can 2011;33(7):736–750.
+SOGC Clinical Practice Guideline: Update on Prenatal Screening for Fetal Aneuploidy, Fetal Anomalies, and Adverse Pregnancy Outcomes.
+J Obstet Gynaecol Can 2017;39(9):805–817.

-- All pregnant women in Canada, regardless of age, should be offered, through an informed counselling process, the option of a prenatal screening test for the most common clinically significant fetal aneuploidies in addition to a second trimester ultrasound for dating, assessment of fetal anatomy, and detection of multiples.
+- All pregnant person’s in Canada, regardless of age, should be offered, through an informed counselling process, the option of a prenatal screening test for the most common fetal aneuploidies (II-A).

-- Maternal age alone is a poor minimum standard for prenatal screening for aneuploidy, and it should not be used a basis for recommending invasive testing when non-invasive prenatal screening for aneuploidy is available.
+Pregnant person’s age alone is a poor minimum standard for prenatal screening for aneuploidy, and it should not be used as a basis for recommending invasive fetal diagnostic testing when prenatal screening for aneuploidy is available (II-2D).

 There are a number of other guidelines which can be found on the SOGC website:http://www.sogc.org/index_e.asp.
 A number of these guidelines can be found as hyperlinks below: